Pugh Ford Bridge

 Pugh Ford Bridge, also known as Bartholomew County Bridge No. 73, is a historic Pratt through truss bridge spanning the Flatrock River at Flat Rock Township and German Township, Bartholomew County, Indiana.
 It was built by the Elkhart Bridge and Iron Co. and built in 1911.
-It consists of two spans, with each measuring 128 feet long.
+The bridge consists of two spans, with each measuring 128 feet long.
 It rests on concrete abutments and a concrete pier.

 It was listed on the National Register of Historic Places in 1999.